-Certain resources (such as DMF) require that the CXFS metadata server and the HA resource be provided by the same node.
+Certain resources (such as DMF) require that the CXFS metadata server and the HA resource be provided by the same node; see "DMF Requirements" on page 123.
 Other resources (such as NFS and Samba) do not have this requirement, but it may be desirable to enforce it in order to ensure that these resources provide the best performance possible.
 (Some NFS and Samba workloads can cause significant performance problems when the NFS or Samba resource is located on a node that is not the CXFS metadata server.)